Introduction

 Morphology

-Adult worms are slender, reddish-brown, reaching up to 1 cm in length.
+Adult worms are slender and reddish-brown, reaching up to 1 cm in length.
 They reside on the abomasal mucosa and can be difficult to detect without close inspection.
 Larvae develop within the gastric glands and are only visible microscopically.

 Life Cycle